 … read more

-Calculating Total Cost of Risk (TCOR) for many organizations is a formidable task.
+Total Cost of Risk (TCOR) calculation is, for many organizations, a formidable task.
 Even agreeing on what the term means can be challenging.
 The Port of Houston Authority offered a concise yet effective definition in a 2016 presentation at Texas PRIMA, “A metric used to evaluate the success of your risk management process.”
 This definition underscores how critical TCOR is to understanding the effectiveness of risk management strategies across the entire organization.

 The article “Total Cost of Risk (TCOR) – What Does It Mean to You?” notes that this valuable metric allows organizations to: … read more